volcov/let_it_crash/README.md

 🔄 **State Reset**: Process state is reset to initial values after restart (this is normal OTP behavior).

 🏷️ **Named Processes**: Recovery detection only works with registered (named) processes.

+## Contributing

+Contributions are welcome!
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details on:

+- 🐛 Reporting bugs
+- 💡 Suggesting features
+- 🔧 Submitting pull requests
+- 🧪 Running tests

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Support

+- 📝 [Open an issue](https://github.com/volcov/let_it_crash/issues) for bug reports or feature requests
+- 🤝 Check our [Contributing Guide](CONTRIBUTING.md) to help improve the project
+- ⭐ Star the project if you find it useful!

+---

+**Embrace the crash, test the recovery!** 💥➡️✅